delventhalz/secret-santa-js/README.md

 ### Config Properties

 - `count`: The number of recipients each Santa is assigned
-- `maxRetries`: How many times the script should attempt to build a valid list before giving up
 - `notifyConspirators`: If set to `true`, sends a second email to each Santa with the names of other Santas which share the same assignee
 - `sender`: Info for the person emailing out the lists